RishitTandon7/KisanVikas/README.md

 python app.py
 Interact with KisanVikas

-Start by typing "KisanVikas" in any supported language.
+Start by typing "KisanVikas" in any supported language to initiate a conversation.
-Select a problem to address from the menu.
+Select from a range of problems to address using the menu options.
-Use "exit", "bye", or "dhanyawad" to end the conversation.
+Use "exit", "bye", or "dhanyawad" to end the session.
 🧩 Code Overview
-app.py: The main Flask application handling requests and responses. weather_update(): Fetches weather information. market_price(): Retrieves and displays market prices. detect_crop_disease(): Processes images to identify crop diseases. soil_health(): Assesses and provides recommendations for soil health. translate_message(): Translates messages into selected languages.
+app.py: The core Flask application that manages interactions and handles requests. weather_update(): Retrieves and processes weather information. market_price(): Fetches and displays current market prices. detect_crop_disease(): Analyzes images to identify crop diseases. soil_health(): Provides detailed soil health assessments and recommendations. translate_message(): Manages language translation for multilingual support.
+📚 Documentation
+For a detailed guide on setting up and using KisanVikas, check out the Documentation.